gofynd/fdk-client-python/documentation/application/CONTENT.md

 ---

 ### getDataLoaders
-Retrieves data loaders enabled for an application
+Get the data loaders associated with an application